Construction Project Management Services and Construction Books

 • Ensuring project issues are promptly and effectively dealt with.

-• Promptly assessing and resolving variation claims.
+• Promptly assessing and resolving variation claims and change orders.

 • Dealing with all parties in a fair and reasonable manner.